fbpx

 Each group has at least one representative on the chapter Executive Committee, which is made up of volunteers elected by members.
 To see the makeup of the Executive Committee or to contact a chapter leader, please click here.

-The Executive Committee meets in person four times yearly to set priorities, vote on political endorsements and make decisions on budget and hiring of staff.
-The chapter currently employs two full-time employees and one part-time employee.
+The Executive Committee meets in person three times yearly to set priorities, vote on political endorsements and make decisions on budget and hiring of staff.
+The chapter currently employs four full-time employees and one part-time employee.

 For more information, please contact Chapter Director Camilla Feibelman at camilla.feibelman@sierraclub.org or 505-715-8388.